BGCG/project4/README.md

 ### Contact form

 * Users can contact the admin team via a contact form, in case the user has any issues with their account or suggestions for content on the site.
-* Once the users posts the contact formt the message will be saved and can be viewed in the admin panel
+* Once the users posts the contact format the message will be saved and can be viewed in the admin panel

 ![screenshot-of-contact-form](https://res.cloudinary.com/delase5lw/image/upload/v1684687078/contact-formv2_qncctm.jpg)